pixto/polymer-meteor-elements/README.md

 Without VULCANIZE files are not transformed so you should use an ES2015 browser compatible.

+### 404 Import Loop

+If a html import is wrong or the file is missing, Meteor serve the default page instead of send HTTP 404.
+It's a normal behavior, but it can be tricky to resolve because of the http loop.
+To handle this issue in development we log every request that can't be resolved (we don't send 404).
+So check your console to prevent 404 Loop

 ### Elements Documentation

 Polymer meteor elements documentation is available here :